arabangdingalo/hectechdatawebsite/content/post/previous_lessons.md

 # Get to know the guest speakers before arriving to class

 ## Christophe Baroux
-Director in South Europe, Middle East, and Africa for software company Docker, Inc.
+Director in South Europe, Middle East, and Africa for software company Docker, Inc. [LinkedIn] (https://www.linkedin.com/in/christophebaroux/)

 *What is Docker?*